ArtskydJ/node-sox.js/README.md

 ### `options` object

 An object of options.
-Every option is optional except `options.inputFile` and `options.outputFile`.
+Every option is optional except `options.inputFile`.

 If you want an exhaustive list of each option in depth, take a look at the [SoX documentation](http://sox.sourceforge.net/sox.html#OPTIONS).